LesleyLai/blog/contents/blog/auto_parameters/en.md

-I would also be clueless about this code's meaning by reading this particular snippet since there is no meaning attached to a pair's values.
+I would also be clueless about this code's meaning by reading this particular snippet since there is no meaning attached to a pair's `first` and `second` values.

 What if we change the element of `pairs` into a named structure?